The Wandering Village: Reception

-The PC version of The Wandering Village received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
+The PC version of The Wandering Village received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 63% of critics.

 A 2022 Rock Paper Shotgun review of The Wandering Village in early access called it a "top-tier management sim" and "gorgeous and captivating".
 It praised several aspects of the game, such as the wandering mechanic and tech tree options, but noted a lack of worldbuilding.
 The review also noted that The Wandering Village includes some "ruthless" tech options, such as actions which allow the player to extract food and fertilizer by harming Onbu.
 A 2024 Rock Paper Shotgun article explained that these options had been expanded by community vote to allow feeding villagers to Onbu, which makes the village form a sacrificial cult; that same article described the game as "wholesome".
 In 2025, Nintendo Life also criticized the story as "a bit thin" and the lack of variety in buildings, while praising the game for having multiple gamemodes.
 A 2025 review by Engadget called it "one of Steam's coziest games" and noted that its user reviews on Steam were largely positive.
 Reviewers at PCGamesN saw a late-2024 economy update as adding depth to the game and, on release, praised its animation style.
 Push Square praised the game mechanics of The Wandering Village for lending itself well to multiple playthroughs and different styles of play.